Covenant House Toronto

-Covenant House Toronto is a nonprofit organization that serves, at-risk, homeless and trafficked youth between the ages of 16 and 24.
-It is based in Toronto, Ontario, Canada and is one of many Covenant House locations based in North America.
+Covenant House Toronto is a nonprofit organization that serves at-risk, homeless and trafficked youth between the ages of 16 and 24.
+It is based in Toronto, Ontario, Canada, and is one of many Covenant House locations based in North America.
 The Toronto location is the largest agency of its kind in Canada, with 80 per cent of their annual funding coming from donors.
 The house serves as many as 300 youth a day regardless of their race, religion, sexual orientation, gender identity, or the circumstances that have brought them to their doors.
 Covenant House also offers services such as education, after-care, counseling, health care, employment assistance, and job training.
 The organization has also offered their services to more than 95,000 young people since its start in 1982.

 History

 Covenant House began its operations in Toronto after Cardinal Carter gathered the local community to support children sleeping outside his office.
 The 30-bed shelter opened in 1982 and became the second international site established by the childcare agency.
-In the late 80's, the house had achieved a big milestone by opening an on-site health clinic and school.
+In the late 1980s, the house had achieved a big milestone by opening an on-site health clinic and school.
 In the 1990s, Covenant House managed to open up programs such as an employment service program, increasing the size capacity by 48 per cent and providing access to long term residence.
 During the 2000s, the house had started its own culinary arts program, and built a rooftop garden for therapeutic services.
 In 2006, the organization launched the “Arts and Minds” program, which provides day programs for youth with mental health issues.
 In 2010, the shelter achieved another milestone by launching a renovated job center, on-site adult education, and an Urban Response Model, which is an anti-sex trafficking plan.
 Since then, Covenant House has established itself by employing 200 professionals at the facility to support the youth of Toronto in any issue that seems fit.